-X-rays and MRI: These can reveal bone spurs around a joint or a narrowing within a joint, suggesting that cartilage is breaking down.
+- X-rays and MRI scan: These can reveal bone spurs around a joint or a narrowing within a joint, suggesting that cartilage is breaking down.
 Doctors do not routinely use MRI scans, but they can detect OA at the earlier stages.

-Blood tests: These can help rule out other conditions, such as rheumatoid arthritis.
+- Blood tests: These can help rule out other conditions, such as inflammatory arthritis.

 While no treatment can reverse the damage of OA, some can help relieve symptoms and maintain mobility in the affected joints.

 This can relieve pain in people with mild to moderate symptoms.
-Follow the doctor’s instructions, as overuse can lead to side effects and cause interactions with other medications.
+A person should follow their doctor’s instructions as overuse can cause side effects and interactions with other medications.

-If acetaminophen does not help, the doctor may recommend a stronger pain reliever, which may include ibuprofen, aspirin, or diclofenac.
+If acetaminophen does not help, the doctor may recommend a stronger pain reliever, including:

-A person can take these orally or topically, applying the medication directly to the skin.
+A person can take these orally or topically, applying the medication to the skin.

 This is a topical medication that contains the active compound in chilies.
-It creates a sensation of heat that can reduce levels of substance P, a chemical that acts as a pain messenger.
+It creates a heat sensation that can reduce substance P levels, a chemical that acts as a pain messenger.

-Do not use the cream on broken or inflamed skin, and avoid touching the eyes, face, and genitals after using it.
+People should not use the cream on broken or inflamed skin and avoid touching the eyes, face, and genitals after using it.

 Intra-articular cortisone injections